314yush/kanjimatch/setup-github.md

 ## Important Notes:

-- Your `.env` file contains sensitive information (Privy App ID) and is now protected by `.gitignore`
+- Your `.env` file contains sensitive information (Privy App ID, Supabase credentials) and is now protected by `.gitignore`
-- Anyone cloning the repository will need to create their own `.env` file with their Privy App ID
+- Anyone cloning the repository will need to create their own `.env` file with their credentials
 - The README.md file includes setup instructions for new users

 ## Environment Variables Needed: